Aerosmith

 After a live album Perry departed over alleged musical differences with Tyler.
 Perry was replaced and Aerosmith continued but had nowhere near the power – largely due to the band’s ever-increasing drug use.
 And that’s the way it stayed until the mid-80s.

 Geffen Records decided to ink a five record/seven-million-dollar deal with the out-of-rehab, re-grouped (Perry back in the fold) Aerosmith.
 “Done With Mirrors” did okay but “Permanent Vacation” was a classic album with the unforgettable “Dude (Looks Like A Lady).”
-It featured a killer sax riff and sly lyrics (pulled off perfectly by Tyler) and was accompanied by a comical MTV video
+The track featured a killer sax riff and sly lyrics (pulled off perfectly by Tyler) and was accompanied by a comical MTV video

 Perry and Tyler also teamed with Run D.M.C. to create a Rap/Rock version of “Walk This Way.”
 The groundbreaking mash-up was an MTV fave and did a lot to bring Aerosmith back peaking higher on the Billboard Hot 100 than the original.